Chuckos/Code-Camp-Projects/Tribute-page/README.md

 I completed the following projects (see below) using the following technologies HTML, CSS And Bootstrap.

 * Build a Tribute Page
-* Buiild a Personal Portfolio Webage
+* Buiild a Personal Portfolio Webpage